How Acupuncture Relieves Pain

-The acupuncture health benefits go far beyond simple pain relief.
+Acupuncture's health benefits go far beyond simple pain relief.
 Acupuncture can relieve pain related to digestive and urological issues, such as irritable bowel syndrome and kidney stones.
 Acupuncture can also help with alcohol dependency, depression, and schizophrenia.
-The treatment can reduce itching and is useful with some skin diseases like herpes zoster and dermatitis.
-Other conditions that acupuncture can positively affect include obesity, non-insulin-dependent diabetes, and high blood cholesterol.
+The treatment can reduce itching and is useful for skin diseases like herpes zoster and dermatitis.
+Acupuncture can positively affect conditions including obesity, non-insulin-dependent diabetes, and high blood cholesterol.

 Before undergoing any acupuncture treatment, it is vital that the person considering the procedure be informed and find a competent practitioner.
 Often, word-of-mouth is the best way to locate an acupuncturist.
 However, finding someone using the internet is a good second-best.
 One can easily look at the ratings and credentials of a practitioner from the comfort of their home before deciding.
 Another source could be a primary care physician, many of whom now embrace alternative care as one option for their patients.
 Some insurance companies now cover the costs of acupuncture treatments.

-Overall, acupuncture is a safe, side-effect free method of pain relief and relief of symptoms caused by certain diseases and disorders.
+Acupuncture is a safe, side-effect-free method of pain relief and relief of symptoms caused by certain diseases and disorders.
 It can also offer stress relief and is an excellent alternative to opioid painkillers and other drugs that may cause side effects as debilitating as the condition they’re supposed to treat.
-There are numerous methods of acupuncture to choose from as well as practitioners with differing specialties.
-Whether you’re looking to relieve chronic pain or any other issues we’ve mentioned, acupuncture can help.
+There are numerous methods of Acupuncture to choose from as well as practitioners with differing specialties.
+Whether you’re looking to relieve chronic pain or any other issues we’ve mentioned, Acupuncture can help.